zalari/angular-bootstrap-sortbutton/README.md

 ### Notes

  - has not been extensively tested with older bootstrap releases; but as along as the glyphicons are present, it should work.
 The same applies to older Angular releases; it should work with Angular 1.0.x as well - keep your fingers crossed.

+### TODO

+* update build process for minifying angular-js directive... ; uglify does not work.
+PRs are welcome...